NIGK14007U Tree Biology and Arboriculture

 Requirements for attending the re-exam:

-Three out of fours synopses and related questions must be submitted before signing up for the re-exam.
+Three out of fours synopses and related questions must be submitted two weeks before the re-exam.

 Criteria for exam assesment